 Making up shallow sins suitable to hide the deeper embarrassing stuff for the annual confession – not needed.

-Oh yeah, and the Easter dinner invitation list that your mother told you must include those annoying relatives you hate – not necessary either.
-You’ll be dining alone (and you might want to work on that hate issue of yours).
+Oh yeah, and your mother told you the Easter dinner invitation list must include those annoying relatives you hate – not necessary either.
+You’ll be dining alone (and you might want to work on your hate issue).

 You take a deep breath and realize what’s left.